 ACT 132: PENNSYLVANIA’S HOME IMPROVEMENT CONSUMER PROTECTION ACT: This law, which went into effect on July 1, 2009, is meant to protect property owners from unscrupulous contractors and, with a few exceptions, applies to all work done in, on, or around the home.
 Information on this law, which is enforced by local district attorneys and the state attorney general, is available at the Township Municipal Building.

 GENERAL S.E.O.
 PERMITS: Permits for altering a septic system or its components, repairing or replacing a septic system component (including baffles and risers), or the installation of a new septic system are issued by the Township S.E.O. (see above—“S.E.O.
 Approval”).
 Applications for septic permits may be picked up at the Township Building in the office of the Building Code Official.

-COMPLAINTS: The appropriate township officer will respond to all complaints registered at the municipal building by filling out and signing a complaint form, except in the case of emergencies.
+COMPLAINTS: The appropriate township officer will respond to all complaints registered at the municipal building by filling out and signing a RESIDENT COMPLAINT FORM.pdf, except in the case of emergencies.